 Indian Railway videos are rare but I have collected a few high quality and interesting ones available through Amazon.co.uk.
 Just click on the product image you wish to order.

 Construction of the long-awaited second line with a total length of 16.6 kms connecting Howrah Maidan and Bidhannagar Sector V (a hub for IT/technology companies) began in 2009.
 Plans are to interconnect the East-West Corridor line with the existing north-south line at the Esplanade metro station.
 The line would also facilitate a convenient link connecting Kolkata's two busy rail terminals, Howrah and Sealdah.
 Half of the proposed 12 stations would be underground while the other six would be elevated stations.
-The first phase of the line (Salt Lake Sector V to Sealdah) is projected to be operational by mid-2018 while the line is expected to be fully operational by mid-2019.
+The first phase of the line (Salt Lake Sector V to Phoolbagan) is projected to be operational by mid-2018 while the line can be expected to be fully operational by the early 2020's.
 10.8 kms of the line would be underground.
 Surface transport would be unobstructed due to the use of tunnel boring machinery.
 The rakes have been ordered from BEML.
 The underground section of the present metro line was constructed using the cut and cover method.
 The three line underground intersection station at Esplanade is planned to feature a bus terminus and parking garage.

 Three other lines are under various stages of construction altough some of the sections are on hold.
 These lines include Line 3 from Joka to Majerhat (7½ kms) which is expected to become operational in 2019, Line 6 from NSCB Airport to New Garia (32 kms), Line 4 from NSCB Airport to Noapara (6.5 kms - completion be end-2020) continuing onwards to Barasat and the northern extension of Line 1 from Noapara to Dakshineswar (3.8 kms).
 Regarding Line 6, a 5 km stretch extending from Kavi Subhas to Hemendra Mukherjee (Ruby), is expected to be launched in mid-2018 while the second section upto Bidhannagar Sector V is expected to be completed in mid-2019 followed by the remaining section upto NSCB airport.